-Tire blowouts cause thousands of serious auto accidents every year.
+Tire blowouts cause thousands of serious car accidents every year.
 A tire blowout occurs when the tire splits or bursts into pieces and falls from the rim, rather than a flat tire that stays on the vehicle.
 Tire blowouts can lead to loss of vehicle control, vehicle rollovers, and serious personal injuries.
 Identifying the most common causes of tire blowouts can help victims name defendants, or potential parties liable for damages.
-A West Virginia truck accident attorney can help investigate a tire blowout accident for probable causes.
+A Charleston WV truck accident attorney can help investigate a tire blowout accident for probable causes.

 Design Flaw or Manufacturing Error